staurostriantafyllos/my-template/README.md

 - **Database Migrations**: Seamless database schema management and migrations using Alembic.

-- **Dockerized**: Fully containerized with Docker for simplified deployment and development workflows.
+- [**Dockerized**](Dockerfile): Fully containerized with Docker for simplified deployment and development workflows.

+- [**Docker Compose**](docker-compose.yaml): The project uses Docker Compose for easy setup and management of the application and its dependencies, ensuring a consistent environment.

 </details>